parthiv99/QIT-APP/README.md

 - Next, go to the root directory of the code.
 - Use an andrioid emulator, preferred is android studio.
 - Type the command 'flutter pub get' to run all the dependencies.
-- Type the command 'flutter run '
+- Type the command 'flutter run --no-sound-null-safety'
 - Therefore, it will display the application on the android emulator.
+-